 Weatherford is a medium-sized city located in the state of Texas.
 With a population of 30,654 people and seven constituent neighborhoods, Weatherford is the 110th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Weatherford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Weatherford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Weatherford are a mix of both white- and blue-collar jobs.
 Overall, Weatherford is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Weatherford who work in office and administrative support (13.36%), sales jobs (12.05%), and management occupations (9.44%).

 Also of interest is that Weatherford has more people living here who work in computers and math than 95% of the places in the US.

 The percentage of people in Weatherford who are college-educated is somewhat higher than the average US community of 21.84%: 25.06% of adults in Weatherford have at least a bachelor's degree.

 The per capita income in Weatherford in 2010 was $28,363, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $113,452 for a family of four.
 However, Weatherford contains both very wealthy and poor people as well.

 Weatherford is a very ethnically-diverse city.
 The people who call Weatherford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weatherford residents report their race to be White, followed by Black or African-American.
 Weatherford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.84% of the city’s residents.
 Important ancestries of people in Weatherford include German, Irish, English, Scottish, and French.